Short term scientific missions

 What is an STSM?

 Short-Term Scientific Missions (STSMs) are exchange visits in a Host Institution located in a different country than the country of affiliation of a Researcher or Innovator.
 STSMs aim to strengthen collaboration among researchers and Institutions or improve knowledge and skills of individuals.
 It specifically contributes to the scientific objectives of the OFF-SOURCE (Offshore freshened groundwater: An unconventional water resource in coastal regions?)
-CA21112 COST Action, whilst at the same time allows the Grantees to learn new techniques, gain access to specific data, instruments and/or methods not available in their own institutions/organisations.
+CA21112 COST Action, whilst at the same time allows the Grantees to learn new techniques, gain access to specific data, instruments, and/or methods not available in their own institutions/organisations.
 At the same time, the Host will expand its international contacts and develop long lasting collaboration

 The STSM must have a minimum duration of 5 calendar days that includes travel.
 The STSM needs to be carried out in its entirety within a single Grant Period and always within the Action’s lifetime.

-A STSM Grant is a contribution to the overall travel, accommodation, and meal expenses of the Grantee.
-STSM Grants do not necessarily cover all expenses related to undertaking a given mission.
-During Grant Agreement Period 1, the Management Committee of COST Action CA21112 has allocated up to a maximum of €4000 for each individual STSM.
-STSM Grantees must make their own arrangements for all provisions related to personal security, health, taxation, social security, and pension matters.
 The amount granted for each individual STSM will be determined during the evaluation process.
-Grants are normally processed only after the STSM has taken place and the reporting requirements have been satisfied and approved by the Grant Awarding Coordinator or the Coordinator for the STSM.
+Grants are normally processed only after the STSM has taken place and the reporting requirements have been satisfied and approved by the Grant Awarding Coordinator and the Grant Assessment Committee.
 However, STSMs Grantees may request up to 50% prepayment of the approved grant.
 This amount is subject to availability of funds and approval by the Grant Holder Institution.
 The request of prepayment shall be submitted to the Grant Holder Manager.
 In such cases, the representative of the Host Institution must confirm by e-mail to the Grant Holder that the STSM applicant has officially started the mission on day 1.
 Only then the Grant Holder can arrange the payment of 50% of the STSM grant.
-The remaining 50% of the Grant is payable once the administrative requirements have been satisfied after the presentation of the scientific report.
+The remaining 50% of the Grant is payable once the scientific and administrative requirements have been satisfied after the presentation of the scientific report.

 Proper acknowledgement of COST Action 21112 OFF-SOURCE must be done for all work and publications that benefited from the action.